Big Board Lab vs PFF Mock Draft Simulator

 Where PFF Wins

-PFF also offers Scouting Mode — a custom evaluation system where you build your own grades backed by their data.
-Their leaderboard lets you compete with other users on draft accuracy.
-And their multiplayer mode lets you draft against friends.
-These are features Big Board Lab doesn't have yet.
+PFF also offers a leaderboard that lets you compete with other users on draft accuracy, and a multiplayer mode for drafting against friends.
+These are social features Big Board Lab doesn't have yet.

 Where Big Board Lab Wins

-CPU-to-CPU trades are the biggest gap.
-In real NFL drafts, teams trade with each other 3-5 times in the first round.
-PFF's simulation doesn't allow this — only you can trade with the CPU, and only if you're a paid subscriber.
-Big Board Lab's AI teams trade with each other mid-draft, triggered by elite player slides and team-specific aggressiveness levels.
+Both CPU-to-CPU and user-to-CPU trades are live.
+In real NFL drafts, teams trade with each other multiple times in the first round.
+PFF's simulation doesn't allow CPU-to-CPU trades at all — only you can trade with the CPU, and only if you're a paid subscriber.
+In Big Board Lab, all 32 GMs can trade with each other and with you throughout the draft.

 The Verdict